development capacity is taken up.

 Monitoring of actual, on-the-ground development is crucial.
 This will inform adjustments to development areas if needed, and subsequent adjustments to the long-term plans of providers.

 Each development area will be different and will experience growth at varying rates and at different times.
 The investment required in these areas will focus on addressing the impacts of increased demand on infrastructure and services as development occurs.
+This will need a coordinated approach by agencies involved in implementation.

 Characteristics of development areas